Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set to `true` to have all validators managed by the validator client register to the [builder endpoint](../../how-to/configure/builder-network.md) when proposing a block.
+Enables or disables registering all validators managed by the validator client to the [builder endpoint](../../how-to/configure/builder-network.md) when proposing a block.

 ### `validators-early-attestations-enabled`